amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 This section will finally allow us to see something.

 The first thing we will have to do is load the sprite sheet we will use for all our graphics in the game.
-Here, it is located in `texture/pong_spritesheet.png`.
+Create a `texture` folder in the root of the project.
+This will contain the [spritesheet texture][ss] `pong_spritesheet.png` we will need to render the elements of the game.
 We will perform the loading in a new function in `pong.rs` called `load_sprite_sheet`.

 First, let's declare the function and load the spritesheet's image.